ccoughlin/NDIToolbox/README.md

 Features
 ----------
 * Plot and preview NDE data files
+* Some basic data manipulation routines (more added all the time)
 * Uses the open source Hierarchical Data Format (<http://www.hdfgroup.org/HDF5/>) for data files - access your data from any number of other tools including Java, MATLAB, IDL, and C/C++
 * Generate thumbnails of data files - makes it easier to browse through reams of data
 * Extensible with plugins - write your own NDI analysis scripts without worrying about creating a user interface